 There are many things to love about Tulsa Pop Culture Expo, not the least of which is that it’s the kid-friendliest local convention.
 Between the Coffee Nebula famdom and Tara and Joss of Spaghetti on the Wall, TulsaKids was represented as heck at this con.
 On Coffee Nebula, we share a lot about taking tweens to pop culture events, but Tulsa Pop is a great place to dip your toes in the convention waters if you’ve got littler kiddos.
 To get a feel for what it’s like with young Padawans, read all about the Spaghettios’ T-Pop adventures here.

 Here are just a few ways this convention is accessible to families:

 A Dedicated Sensory Calm Room

 For families with neurologically diverse sensory needs like ours, having a quiet space to retreat to can be a gamechanger.
 Soaring on Hope, a pediatric therapy and autism center, provided this dedicated space located in the kids’ area was set apart and filled with comfy seating, pillows, and tactile sensory toys.
-Here’s a fantastic clip of the room from YouTuber Life With Steph Beth, who was a panelist at Tulsa Pop.
+Here’s a fantastic clip of the room from YouTuber Life With Steph Beth, who was a panelist at Tulsa Pop Culture Expo.
 She’s fantastic, so don’t forget to give her a sub!

 Loads Of Fantastic Photo Ops